Mathematics (MATH)

 MATH 2328.
 Elementary Statistics.

-This course is an algebra-based introduction to descriptive statistics, the interpretation of data, random sampling, design of experiments, probability, and the Central Limit Theorem.
-Inferential statistics topics include the foundational concepts for confidence intervals and hypothesis testing for simple experiments.
+This course is an algebra-based introduction to descriptive statistics, interpretation of data, random sampling, design of experiments, probability, and the Central Limit Theorem.
+Topics include graphical and numerical summaries of data, probability models, discrete and continuous random variables, binomial and normal distributions, sampling distributions, confidence intervals, hypothesis testing, and simple linear regression.
+Emphasis is placed on statistical reasoning, interpretation of results, and application of inferential methods to data arising in scientific and social contexts.
 Prerequisite: [MATH 1312 or MATH 1315 or MATH 1319 with a grade of "C" or better] or [MATH 1329 or 2321 or MATH 2417 or MATH 2471 with a grade of "D" or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Math Section score of 550 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.